prefer_css_page_size

 @page

-Consistent sizing across sources: When you want to ensure all documents use the same paper size regardless of their CSS settings.
+size rules that are essential to the layout design. - Consistent sizing across sources: When you want to ensure all documents use the same paper size regardless of their CSS settings.

-Web-to-print workflows: When converting web content that already has print-specific CSS rules that should be respected.
+- Web-to-print workflows: When converting web content that already has print-specific CSS rules that should be respected.